Ace-FT/ace-ft/readme.md

 ## Features

 - "WeTransfer-like" experience,  simply chose the file you want to share
-- Set the beneficiary in the form of 0x address
+- Set the beneficiary in the form of 0x address or ENS name
 - Cryptographic access control to the file being transfered powered by iExec
 - Telegram integration for notification and querying.
 The beneficiary can use telegram to get notified for new file transfer.
-Check out your new friend [Mr ACE](http://t.me/ace_ft_bot) the telgram bot!
+Check out your new friend [Mr ACE](http://t.me/ace_ft_bot) the Telegram bot!
-- No time limit for file download, other service require the recipient to download the file within x days
+- No time limit for file download.
+Download will be possible as long as the file is available on IPFS.
+Other service require the recipient to download the file within x days
 - Built-in monetization!
 You can sell your added value content and get paid in [$RLC](https://coinmarketcap.com/currencies/rlc/)
 - Cool visual backgrounds randomly sourced from [unsplash](https://unsplash.com) API.

 ## Core principles